 Some great countries to get started as an ESL teacher are United Arab Emirates, China, Japan, Kuwait, and Oman.

-These countries pay a decent salary that can maintain your upkeep in the foreign country and even save some.
+These countries have decent salaries for English teachers that can maintain your upkeep in the foreign country and even save some.
 Almost all of them are developed countries and living in one of them can be great fun.

 Start browsing teaching jobs abroad and get ready to start your ESL teaching career in a foreign country.